SerralaSolutions/serralasolutions.github.io/documents/redirectingBack.md

 # Redirecting after payment
 Once a user has made a payment at their paymentprovider, they'll be redirected to the AcceptEasy landing page.
 In some cases you might want to redirect the user to another page or app.

-To set this up.
-In the account, add a Result Banner, under the Templates menu.
-You can set links for both completed payments and unfinished (failed or cancelled) payments.
-After this, add the Result Banner to the AE Template and make sure to add the amount of seconds before the redirect should take place (enter 0 for immediate redirect).
+Go to the AE Template and make sure to add the amount of seconds before the result banner auto redirect should take place (enter 0 for immediate redirect).

 ## Custom redirect per record (only for bills)
 If you want each record to have unique redirect URL's, you can add this through the API by adding the Extras-object with the urls.